Cardinal44/drive-judge/README.md

-# drive-judge
+# hackathon

-Meant to judge your fitness as a driver.
+random opencv stuff for a hackathon